makrai/notes/baayen09-morph-productivity-HSK.md

   * Figure 1.
 The dynamics of vocabulary growth.
 The
     * horizontal axis displays corpus size in tokens (N), the
     * vertical axis displays the number of types observed
-    * Potential productivity is defined as the [asympt] slope
+    * Potential productivity is defined as the asympt slope
   * diachrony
-  * A corpus ... as a (simplified) model of diachrony
+  * A corpus as a (simplified) model of diachrony
-  * In psycholinguistics[,] estimates of age of acquisition often have superior predictivity for lexical processing compared to synchronic frequency counts
+  * In psycholinguistics, estimates of age of acquisition often have superior predictivity for lexical processing compared to synchronic frequency counts
 * An alternative computational method for estimating the growth rate is based on the deleted estimation method of Jelinek/Mercer (1985) !
-  * Nishimoto (2003) shows that [it obtains] similar productivity rankings
+  * Nishimoto (2003) shows that it obtains similar productivity rankings
   * Nishimoto, Eiji (2003),
     Measuring and Comparing the Productivity of Mandarin Chinese Suffixes.
     Computational Linguistics and Chinese Language Processing 8, 49⫺76
-* [in] All these productivity measures ... only those words in which a given [morpheme was the last] are taken into account e.g. _helpfulness_ ... is not counted as a member of ... -ful
+* in All these productivity measures only those words in which a given morpheme was the last are taken into account e.g. _helpfulness_ is not counted as a member of -ful
-  * Gaeta/Ricca (2005) have shown that similar rankings are obtained for counts excluding [or] including words that have undergone further word formation
+  * Gaeta/Ricca (2005) have shown that similar rankings are obtained for counts excluding or including words that have undergone further word formation

 ## 3.2.
 Interpretation and validation 10